What is Trabeculectomy Surgery?

 Trabeculectomy surgery involves creating a small opening in the sclera (the white part of the eye) and removing a small piece of tissue from the trabecular meshwork, which is the drainage area of the eye.
 This creates a new channel for the aqueous humor to drain out of the eye, reducing intraocular pressure.

-How is Trabeculectomy Surgery Performed?
+How is Trabeculectomy Operation Performed?

 A trabeculectomy is a surgical procedure used to treat glaucoma, a condition that damages the optic nerve and can lead to blindness.
 The surgery involves creating a new drainage channel for the aqueous humor (fluid in the eye) to reduce intraocular pressure.